-GrowUp Urban Farms is a London business focused on industrial-scale Controlled Environment Production (CEP) farms, that produce the highest quality fresh produce and freshwater fish.
+GrowUp Urban Farms is a London business focused on industrial-scale Controlled Environment Production (CEP) farms, that produce the highest quality fresh produce.

 We want to change the production and distribution of nutritious food to make it more local and more sustainable.
 We aim to reduce the environmental impact of agriculture and employ local people so communities can be more self-sustaining – something that will become increasingly important as our climate changes and our cities expand.

 Whilst we're relocating our farming system, we don't have any active production, so we're not selling any produce - check out our blog for more details on our current projects.

 The environmental benefits of our farms include reducing waste products from agricultural production and making use of previously unused brownfield sites.
 We can reduce the environmental impact and cost of transportation and packaging by selling and delivering to local customers.

 A more local supply chain gives communities a chance to make informed decisions about the way their food is grown.
 Our food is fresher (as we deliver locally), grown more sustainably, doesn’t use harmful fertilizers or chemicals and is more consistently priced regardless of the season.